Innovation and Business Development

 An Incubator for Public/Private Partnerships...

-Demonstration, assistance and research conducted at the Northern Aquaculture Demonstration Facility is used by Wisconsin firms to expand their businesses.
-Recent examples of NADF public/private partnerships include:
+Demonstration, assistance and research conducted at the facility is used by Wisconsin firms to expand their businesses.
+Examples of public/private partnerships include:

 Partnered with Superior Fresh, LLC ., Hixton, Wis., to advance the company's sustainable production of Atlantic

 salmon reared in recirculating aquaculture systems.
-Superior Fresh, LLC is the world's largest Atlantic salmon aquaponics system and has partnered with UWSP NADF for technical assistance, demonstration and cold water species expertise to advance their facility and operations.
+Superior Fresh, LLC is the world's largest aquaponics facility and has partnered with UWSP NADF for technical assistance, demonstration and cold water species expertise to advance their facility and operations.
 UWSP is also partnering to provide interns, technicians and further support staff.

-Partnered with Riverence, LLC. from Washington state to advance land based, sustainable production of Atlantic salmon as a food fish species in water recirculating systems worldwide.
-Working cooperatively with Riverence, UWSP NADF is rearing a mature broodstock of a specific strain known as the Cascades, which has shown great potential for aquaculture.
-The fish housed at UWSP NADF are being reared to provide a future supply of eggs to fuel the demand for sustainable, land based, farm reared Atlantic salmon in Wisconsin and around the world.
+Partnered with Riverence, LLC. in Washington, to advance land based, sustainable production of Atlantic salmon as a food fish species in water recirculating systems worldwide.
+Working cooperatively with Riverence, UWSP NADF reared a mature broodstock of a specific strain known as the Cascades, which has shown great potential for aquaculture.
+The fish will provide a future supply of eggs to fuel the demand for sustainable, land based, farm reared Atlantic salmon in Wisconsin and around the world.